10 Things You Did Not Know About New Zealand Wildlife

 1. New Zealand has only one type of native land mammal

-The long-tailed and short-tailed bat are the only type of native land mammal in New Zealand.
+The long-tailed and short-tailed bat are the only types of native land mammal in New Zealand.
 Birds and reptiles dominate New Zealand’s land wildlife.
-However, introduced land mammals like rabbits, stoats, possums, cats, dogs, rats, etc. are a huge treat to native wildlife and are therefore considered a pest.
+However, introduced land mammals like rabbits, stoats, possums, cats, dogs, rats, etc. are a huge threat to native wildlife and are therefore considered a pest.

 2. There are six different species of Penguin in New Zealand

 Out of the world’s 17 different penguin species, six of them live and breed in New Zealand!
 The most common species seen when travelling around New Zealand are the little blue penguins, yellow-eyed penguins and Fiordland-crested penguins.
 To increase your chances of seeing wild penguins in a non-intrusive way is to go on a wildlife-spotting tour.
 Find out where to see penguins in 8 Best Places to See Penguins in New Zealand.